 The mbuna cichlids are found in Lake Malawi in huge numbers.
 It is aggressive and usually very active.
 It is very popular because of these characteristics.
 This group consists of 12 genera.

-Most of them are colourful and make for an excellent display for any aquarist.
+Most of them are colorful and make for an excellent display for any aquarist.
 They usually reside in rocky places, and this is where the name comes from as mbuna translates to rockfish.

 Initially, the mbuna cichlids belonged to the Pseudotropheus genus, but this is no longer the case as they have been moved into their genera.

 These fish usually occupy big tanks and are placed in groups, which makes them the focal point of the entire setup.

 The zebra cichlid isn’t the only species of mbunas.
 The fish in the mbuna category are usually full of colors and vibrant.

-The vibrant colours are not the only thing that makes these fish desirable for aquarists.
-They are active and exhibit various behaviours that are different from other fish.
+The vibrant colors are not the only thing that makes these fish desirable for aquarists.
+They are active and exhibit various behaviors that are different from other fish.